lorforlinux/docs.beagleboard.io/index.rst

 * Go a bit deaper at :ref:`intro_beagle-101`.
 * Read the book at :ref:`bone-cook-book-home`.
 * Get help from the community at :ref:`support`.
-* Learn how to contribute to the project at :ref:`contribution`..
+* Learn how to contribute to the project at :ref:`contribution`.

 .. toctree::
    :maxdepth: 2